Emotional effects

 Speak to you GP if:

 Anxiety is common and many people overcome it or cope without professional help.
 However, some people need more support.
-It is important that you ask for more help if needed.
+It is important that you ask for more help if you need to.

 Memory and concentration problems